Iowa lawmakers OK bill mandating sale of E15 at gas stations

 The bill passed 42-3 in the Senate and 81-13 in the House.

-The state will award up to $5 million a year to grants to help gas station owners upgrade equipment to handle E15.
+The state will award up to $5 million a year in grants to help gas station owners upgrade equipment to handle E15.

-In Minnesota, another of the nation’s top corn-growing states, lawmakers also have considered a mandatory E15 measure but haven’t approved a measure.
+In Minnesota, another top corn-growing states, lawmakers also have considered a mandatory E15 measure but haven’t approved a measure.

 The bill was approved despite the opposition of some Republicans, who questioned a new government mandate.